CometVisu/CometVisu/doc/manual/en/config/structure-tile/widgets/energy.rst

 battery discharging (``--batteryConsumeColor``), grid consumption (``--gridConsumeColor``) and grid injection (``--gridInjectColor``).
 These are defined as CSS variables and can be easily changed by a :ref:`CSS style <tile-element-style>`.

-If you don't have a wallbox or battery storage, these values will not be displayed:
+If you don't have an ev-charger or battery storage, these values will not be displayed:

 .. widget-example::